RachaelMahon/sentencing_capstone/capstone_report.md

 8. Using grid search to find the optimal parameter
 9. Validating that this is the optimal parameter using learning curves and complexity models
 10. Creating the decision tree regressor and fit it with our training data - this was by far the easiest portion of the task.
 It worked totally out of the box.
 It seemed so easy that I assumed something must be wrong for a long time and was trying to debug it before I realised that it actually did just work out of the box like that.
-11. I think evaluated the performance
+11. I then evaluated the performance
 12. And finally fed it some data to return predictions on which seemed reasonable.

 There were no particularly difficult parts to code.
 To be honest, a lot of the main difficulties I encountered related to my versions of python, deprecated libraries and incompatible imports that required a lot of debugging.